 Long-term volunteers who are based in Malawi for three to twelve months.
 They teach undergraduate and postgraduate students and help train clinical officers and psychiatric nurses.
 They are also registered with the Malawian Medical Council and can therefore help with direct clinical work.
 They are directly responsible to Dr Kulisewa and work under his direction.

 Our volunteers can be anyone from experienced higher trainees to retired consultants.
 What unites them is their professionalism, enjoyment of teaching and ability to improvise when the unexpected happens (power-cuts mid-lecture or torrential downpours over which it is impossible to be heard.)
-Across the College, we have a reputation for delivering our training, whatever the circumstances.
+Across Kumuzu University of Health Sciences, we have a reputation for delivering our training, whatever the circumstances.

 Volunteers may also have the opportunity to teach the postgraduate psychiatry trainees if they so wish.
-Volunteers are also encouraged to engage in research, though all projects must be discussed and agreed in advance by the Head of Department, as they may require consent from the College of Medicine Medical Ethics Committee (COMREC) and relevant clinicians.
+Volunteers are also encouraged to engage in research, though all projects must be discussed and agreed in advance by the Head of Department, as they may require consent from the Kumuzu University of Health Sciences medical ethics committee and relevant clinicians.
 This consent can take several months to obtain, so it is necessary to apply well in advance.
 Volunteers are also encouraged to write about their experiences, but any sort of publication should be discussed with the Head of Department and SMMHEP trustees.

 The project would be delighted to hear from psychiatrists who would be interested in volunteering for the project.
 If you would like to be added to our recruitment list for future years please let us know.
 Please contact: